khalidMesbah/Storefront-Backend/README.md

 - Supertest : for testing the api
 - node : for coding the logic.
 - nodemon : for auto running the server.
----
-> # Suggestions to Make Your Project Stand Out!
-- [x] In addition to the endpoints required in the project, add any missing CRUD endpoints with authentication if needed for that data
-- [x] Add a users 5 most recent purchases to the data being sent back from the user show endpoint (/users/id)
-- [x] Add a popular products endpoint that sends back the 5 most commonly ordered items
-- [x] [OPTIONAL] Products by category (args: product category)
-- [x] [OPTIONAL] Top 5 most popular products
-- [x] [OPTIONAL] Completed Orders by user (args: user id)[token required]